rhel-labs/instruqt/quadlet-pods-sysroles/03-systemroles/assignment.md

 > _NOTE_: The execution of ansible-playbook will first attempt to connect to `containerhost`.
 This will generate a question from ssh, asking whether you accept `containerhost`'s ssh key.
 You will need to tell it `yes`
 ![Accept SSH Key](../assets/ssh-accept.png)

 You should see many lines of Ansible output as the playbook performs different tasks on `containerhost`, and once it is complete you will be returned to a bash prompt.
+This may take some time as podman pulls down those container images.

 If everything succeeded, we should see a play recap that does not indicate any errors (OK, skipped, and changed are all good outputs here) and now find our application running on `containerhost`.